kgoedecke/plugin-directory/README.md

 - [Anto](https://github.com/canisminor1990/anto), by CanisMinor: Sketch Tools for AFX Designers
 - [App Asset Export](https://github.com/work4blue/sketch-app-asset-export), by Andrew Huang: Sketch3 plugin, One key export Android/iOS App icons.
 - [Appalette](https://github.com/carlosarturo28/appalette), by Carlos Navarro: A Sketch plugin that let you find the color palette of (almost) any App.
-- [areanow](https://github.com/norman-woz/areanow), by norman-woz: Get the total area of selected rectangle layers.
 - [Artboard History](https://github.com/jan-patrick/sketch_artboard-history), by Jan Schneider: A Sketch plugin to switch faster between your latest artboards.
 - [Artboard Manager](https://github.com/bomberstudios/artboard-manager#readme), by Ale Muñoz: Because moving artboards manually is *so* 2016.
 - [Artboard Tools](https://github.com/frankko/artboard-tools), by Frank Kolodziej: Sketch.app plugins for arranging artboards and navigating between artboards.
-- [Artboard Tricks](https://github.com/romannurik/sketch-artboardtricks), by Roman Nurik: Artboard Tricks plugin for Sketch
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
 - [Awesome Ipsums](https://github.com/inVoltag/awesome-ipsums), by Aurélien Grimaud: Generate ipsums from an external Google spreadsheet.
 Make these datas collaborative!
 - [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols), by Paul Demers: A plugin for Sketch to convert selected layers to individual symbols.
-- [betterTypePanel](https://github.com/KevinGutowski/betterTypePanel), by Kevin Gutowski: A sketch plugin to help manage common OpenType properties
-- [BillUI](https://github.com/SimonTakman/BillUI), by Carl Albertsson & Simon Takman: Interactive artificial evolutionary tool in order to help you come up with design suggestions that are similar to your initial design.
 - [BlobMaker](https://github.com/Rawnly/blobmaker_sketch), by Federico Vitale: Generate blobs with ease
 - [Blush](https://blush.design), by Blush Design, Inc.: Create and customize illustrations in your designs with Blush.
 Just choose a collection, pick a composition, and place it on the canvas.
-- [Bold It](https://github.com/ysjn/bold-it), by ysjn: Bold-it is a super simple plugin that bolds user-specified keyword in selected text layers.
 - [Brandfolder](https://github.com/brandfolder/sketch-plugin-brandfolder), by brandfolder: Easily use your digital assets from Brandfolder right within your favorite platform for digital design!
 - [BRData](https://github.com/jonathasbsouza/brdata), by Jônathas Souza: Gerador de dados contextualizados com a realidade brasileira.
 - [Browser Preview](https://github.com/lukasoppermann/browser-preview), by Lukas Oppermann: Quickly preview an artboard in your browser.
 - [Case Converter](https://github.com/ozgurgunes/Sketch-Case-Converter), by Özgür Güneş: Convert text layers, symbols or all instances of a symbol.
 - [Check Contrast](https://github.com/lifeofmle/check-contrast), by Michael Le: Allows you to select layers in Sketch and get realtime feedback about the contrast ratio
-- [Chemfill](https://github.com/ahadik/chemfill), by Alexander Hadik: A Chemical Structure data supplier plugin.
 - [Chippen Charts](https://github.com/smallmultiples/sketch-chippencharts), by Martin von Lupin: Bar chart creator for your mockups using random data.
 Change the size of selected rectangles.
 Works for both horizontal and vertical bar charts.
 Made with love in Chippendale.
 - [Chromata](https://github.com/vladimir-ionita/Chromata), by Vladimir Ionița: Find rogue colors
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects